 If one thing is true about people who work in sales, it’s that they are competitive.

-Knowing that, sales managers often organize competitions to motivate their teams.
+Knowing that managers often organize competitions to motivate sales teams.
 But these days, it’s no longer enough.
 Reps are quickly losing motivation, and it’s becoming harder than ever to keep them engaged and productive.

 In this article, we’re going to show you why you should use gamification to boost your sales team’s performance.